oklahomer/p5-Facebook-OpenGraph/README.md

     #    ]
     #]

-You can specify access token for each query w/in a single batch request.
+You can specify access token for each query within a single batch request.
 See [https://developers.facebook.com/docs/graph-api/making-multiple-requests/](https://developers.facebook.com/docs/graph-api/making-multiple-requests/)
 for detail.